 To move to The Bahamas permanently is possible after obtaining a Visa.
 Entry and visa requirements are not same for all the countries and depend on your nationality and citizenship.
 In case where an individual’s, birth and residence countries are different (except U.S. or Canada), then the required documents are based on his birth country.

 Residents from countries other than U.S. or Canada are bound to present a valid passport, which must be valid for at least six months and some countries citizens are required to get a visa.
-If you are departing The Bahamas for a country that has the passport validity requirement of six months beyond the dates of departure, then the requirement will be applied.
+If you are departing from the Bahamas for a country that has the passport validity requirement of six months beyond the dates of departure, then the requirement will be applied.
 A return ticket or onward journey ticket, hotel confirmation and proof of funds are must while traveling.

 Prior to starting your journey you will need to keep the process in mind.
-You need to meet certain requirements if you want to move permanently or temporarily to The Bahamas, like your application must be approved by the Bahamian Government and paying Government’s fees is mandatory.
+You need to meet certain requirements if you want to move permanently or temporarily to the Bahamas, like your application must be approved by the Bahamian Government and paying Government’s fees is mandatory.
 The process can be complicated and expensive, so what lies ahead is important to keep in mind.
-There are different types of visas available depending on the purpose of your travel to The Bahamas.
+There are different types of visas available depending on the purpose of your travel to the Bahamas.
 Minor children also need documentation while solo traveling or traveling with the single parent.
 A notarized letter of permit from the parent not travelling may be requested, in case only one parent is traveling with the child.
 If the child is traveling alone then a notarized letter from the minor’s guardians is must.

 Job offers in Bahamas

-To work in The Bahamas for less than three months you must apply for the short term work permit and for more than three months, you have to get a valid work permit issued by the Department of Immigration.
-This country has plenty of job opportunities for the candidates who have marked excellence and deserve.
+To work in the Bahamas for less than three months you must apply for the short term work permit and for more than three months, you have to get a valid work permit issued by the Department of Immigration.
+Bahamas has plenty of job opportunities for the candidates who have marked excellence and deserve.
 Requirements for work permit application are to submit a non refundable processing fee by cash or card, etc. Letters of request to the Director of Immigration is must, also submits the Form 1 application, complete and signed.
 Original medical certificate, not earlier than thirty days before submission of the application.
 Police certificate is must, which should not issue earlier than 30 days before submission of the application.
 Two passports sized recent photographs, etc.

-Jobs in The Bahamas are not just for graduates, but also for appearing students.
+Jobs in the Bahamas are not just for graduates, but also for appearing students.
 Part time work is also available for the students who want to earn while studying.
 Jobs highly in demand are Tourism and hospitality sector, International banking sector, HR Manager, Electrical Engineer, Product Manager, Software developer, Manager, Engineers, IT professionals, Drivers, Fitness Trainer, etc. There are different online websites which helps to find and apply for a suitable job like indeed, linkedin, Caribbeanjobsonline, etc.